QuantEcon/lecture-source-py/source/rst/geom_series.rst

     plt.show()

-In this model, income grows over time, until it gradually converges to the infinite geometric series sum of income
+In this model, income grows over time, until it gradually converges to the infinite geometric series sum of income.

 We now examine what will
 happen if we vary the so-called **marginal propensity to consume**,